 It is possible to update the version of DAPLink running on your micro:bit.
 This is done using the DAPLink bootloader.
 This means that in fact, DAPLink is built twice for the micro:bit.

-bootloader mode: to target the KL26Z in ‘bootloader mode’, used for updating the main interface firmware.
+bootloader modeis used to for updating the interface firmware.
 In this mode, the drive name is

-MAINTENANCEand hex files dropped onto the disk are written into the KL26 flash.
+MAINTENANCEand hex files dropped onto the disk are written into the interface MCU flash.
 These files MUST contain an image of DAPLink or equivalent.